Yvette-Ibarra/Yvette-Ibarra/README.md

 ### Hi there 👋
-I’m currently working on learning about Anomaly Detection.
+I’m currently working on learning about what makes a song popular.

 💬 Ask me about Early Childhood Development, Mathematics Education, Nintenedo Video Games